Today I am sharing how to part with sentimental items. It is hard to let sentimental clutter go.

 Imagine the sentimental items are already gone.
 Think about how you would feel.
 Are you relieved or sad?

 Sometimes the hardest part of decluttering is worrying about making the wrong decision.

 Make the decision in your head by imagining all of the items you are struggling to declutter are gone.
 When I imagined my wedding dress gone from my closet I realized I would be ok to get rid of it.

 In my mind, the dress was gone, but I still felt fine.
 I still had my memories of my wedding too.

 Sentimental Items Bring Happiness

-On the other hand if these items are a burden or cause stress declutter them.
+On the other hand, if these items are a burden or cause stress to declutter them.
 The decision is yours, but I hope some of these tips on how to part with sentimental items helped those of you looking to downsize the sentimental load.

 Here is a great article about how to handle sentimental clutter without feeling bad.
 Memories and the mementos are separate, we can declutter and keep the memory.

 Let me HELP you Declutter!
 SOMETIMES ORGANIZING JUST ISN’T ENOUGH.
 I WANT TO HELP YOU GAIN SOME TIME TOO!

 If you are spending a ton of time continually organizing the same area, check out The Declutter Your Home Minicourse.
 I created this course for anyone who is sick of all the time wasted tidying their home.